parveshgarg24/EstablishingDeveloperMindset/README.md

    1. Optional: In addition to your goals, we also want to know about any questions you have about the process of becoming a Front End Developer.
 Is there anything about being a Front-End Developer that you’d like to know more about?

-## Project Review

-Your reflection project will be reviewed by our Udacity project reviewers, who are all working developers.
-They are real humans who have faced the same challenges you will, so they’ll be able to offer up some insights that may help you as you embark on these goals!
-Make sure to take some time to really think about these reflections.
-Many of these developers have had the same questions and concerns as you, and they want to hear what you have to say!
-Reviewers will use a rubric to evaluate each project you submit.
-Rubrics are specific to each project.

 ## Project Rubric

 CRITERIA 		|	MEETS SPECIFICATIONS